benjaminls/benjaminls.github.io/research.md

 ## Applying ML Techniques to SUSY-like Cascade Decays for Discovery, Mass Measurement, and Spin Determination

-Dr. Can Kilic, Ram Purandhar Reddy Sudha, Maaz Ul Haq [On the arXiv!](https://arxiv.org/abs/2210.01178)
+with Dr. Can Kilic, Ram Purandhar Reddy Sudha, Maaz Ul Haq

+[On the arXiv!](https://arxiv.org/abs/2210.01178)